Plan your Universal Windows Platform (UWP) app

 - Your app updates the trip details with the list of people she has shared her trip with.

 - Always try to use the content.
 Whenever possible, let users directly manipulate the content on the app's canvas, rather than adding commands that act on the content.
-For example, in the travel app, let users rearrange their itinerary by dragging and dropping activities in a list on the canvas, rather than selecting the activity and using Up or Down command buttons.
+For example, in the travel app, let users rearrange their itinerary by dragging and dropping activities in a list on the canvas, rather than by selecting the activity and using Up or Down command buttons.

 - In a context menu: You can use context menus for clipboard actions (such as cut, copy, and paste), or for commands that apply to content that cannot be selected (like adding a push pin to a location on a map).